-Projects commenced - Local Jobs First Standard
+Projects completed - Local Jobs First Standard

-During the 2020-21 reporting period one construction project required compliance with the Local Jobs First - Victorian Industry Participation Policy:
+During the 2021-22 reporting period one construction project required compliance with the Local Jobs First - Victorian Industry Participation Policy:

-• Solar Canopy is targeted to achieve 81 percent local content.
-Many local jobs will be retained including 17 apprentices and 2 trainees.
-A total 41 employment opportunities will be created as a direct result of this project.
+• Solar Canopy completed and achieved 81 per cent local content.
+Many local jobs were retained including 17 apprentices and 2 trainees.
+A total 41 employment opportunities were created as a direct result of this project.